stealth/crash/README.md

 still the problem of the overall amount of traffic sent that may be measured and used to track individuals.
-As having constant size and delays would make the connection feel slow or even unusable, *crash* lets you choose between traffic policies which are controlled by `-R <value>`. *Value* is an integer with the following meaning:
+As having constant size and delays would make the connection feel slow or even unusable, *crash* lets you choose between traffic policies which are controlled by `-R <level:factor>` at client side. *Level* is an integer with the following meaning:

-* 0: disable all padding of payloads and don't inject random traffic.
-The pure feeling!
+* 0: disable all padding of payloads and do not inject random traffic

+* 1: pad payload to rand size up to 1320 byte boundary, no injects
+* 2: pad payload to rand size up to 1320 byte boundary, random injects client side
+* 3: pad payload to rand size up to 1320 byte boundary, random injects with server responses

-* 1: pad payload to the next 256, 512, 1024 or 1320 byte boundary, no injects (default)
+* 4: pad payload to the next 256, 512, 1024 or 1320 byte boundary, no injects (default)
-* 2: pad payload to the next 256, 512, 1024 or 1320 byte boundary, random injects client side
+* 5: pad payload to the next 256, 512, 1024 or 1320 byte boundary, random injects client side
-* 3: pad payload to the next 256, 512, 1024 or 1320 byte boundary, random injects with server
+* 6: pad payload to the next 256, 512, 1024 or 1320 byte boundary, random injects with server
      responses

-* 4: pad payload to 1320 byte boundary, no injects
+* 7: pad payload to 1320 byte boundary, no injects
-* 5: pad payload to 1320 byte boundary, random injects client side
+* 8: pad payload to 1320 byte boundary, random injects client side
-* 6: pad payload to 1320 byte boundary, random injects with server responses
+* 9: pad payload to 1320 byte boundary, random injects with server responses

+*Factor* is a multiply factor `1..100` that adds as many NOP packets per real packet in order to make it harder to match amount of input traffic to output traffic on proxy hosts.

 1320 is crashds internally used MSS.
 The values were chosen in a way so that sent data fits most likely into a single packet.
 Note however that these are the packet sizes (plus the TLS record size) as it is passed to the TCP stack.
 TCP will decide itself how it will send the segments.
 There is no way to enforce 'TCP packet sizes', but this does not matter as the deps to the actual payload size is already blurred.

+A higher *Level* does not automatically mean a better analysis mitigation.
+You have to chose the best `-R <level:factor>` depending on your personal needs.

 In DTLS mode there are always ping packets in order to implement synchronization and flow control.